WrestleMania VII: Aftermath

 The Undertaker's victory debut at the event marked the beginning of his WrestleMania streak.

 Backstage as Hogan was being interviewed on his victory over Sgt.
 Slaughter, Slaughter attacked Hogan by throwing a fireball in his face.
 Hogan quickly recovered from the attack and defended the belt primarily against Slaughter, largely in "Desert Storm" (i.e., no-disqualification) matches.
 He also had to deal with the returning Iron Sheik, who was now competing as Colonel Mustafa.
-Hogan and the Ultimate Warrior eventually teamed up at SummerSlam 1991, defeating Slaughter, Mustafa, and their manager, General Adnan, in a two-vs.-three handicap match.
+Hogan and Ultimate Warrior eventually teamed up at SummerSlam 1991, defeating Slaughter, Mustafa, and their manager, General Adnan, in a two-vs.-three handicap match.

 Savage returned to television in a non-wrestling role as a color commentator for the WWF's flagship syndicated program, Superstars; although a fan favorite to the crowd, much of his commentary was heel-leaning.
 Meanwhile, the storyline with Miss Elizabeth continued, culminating with Savage proposing to her in the ring leading to an on-air wedding at SummerSlam 1991 dubbed The Match Made in Heaven.
 (The wedding was kayfabe, as Savage and Elizabeth were already legally married.)

 Virgil and Ted DiBiase feuded with each other until November 1991, including facing off at SummerSlam 1991 when DiBiase lost his Million Dollar Belt to Virgil.
 After DiBiase won his belt back in November with the help of The Repo Man (formerly Smash of Demolition), their feud ended at the This Tuesday in Texas PPV when DiBiase and Repo Man defeated Virgil and Tito Santana in a tag team match.

 Genichiro Tenryu and Kōji Kitao were on loan from the Japanese promotion Super World of Sports.
 The WWF co-promoted several cards in Japan with the group, including two Tokyo Dome shows on March 30 and December 12, 1991.
 Although SWS folded in June 1992, Tenryu's follow-up promotion, WAR, co-promoted the WWF's first Japanese tour in 1994.

 After WrestleMania VII, The Hart Foundation disbanded.
 Bret Hart and Jim Neidhart went into singles competition.
 Bret Hart went on to singles success, defeating Mr. Perfect for the WWF Intercontinental Heavyweight Championship at SummerSlam 1991, and later in 1992 would win the WWF Championship when he defeated Ric Flair in his father's home town of Saskatoon in Saskatchewan, Canada.
 Neidhart would later in 1991 form a tag team called "The New Foundation" with Hart's younger brother Owen.

 This would be the final WrestleMania appearance for André the Giant.
 André would appear at ringside during the Intercontinental Championship match and assist the Big Boss Man in fending off the Heenan Family.
 He would make sporadic appearances for the rest of the year before his passing in 1993.